PatrickMennig/React-Boilerplate-Isomorphic-App/README.md

 Again, this is nested deeper than necessary, just my personal opinion here again.

 The "assets" folder contains - as you would expect ;-) - the app's assets like images, fonts or global styles.

+## .js VS .jsx file extensions

+When comparing different projects you will find many using just .js as a file extension even for those using jsx syntax, others naming them appropriately.
+While this is not a problem for webpack, I've experienced a different one.
+I'm using IntelliJ IDEA for developing web projects and not sublime text or similar apps as I feel this provides me some great benefit.
+And this IDE has a problem when encountered with jsx files with the .js extension.
+Hence I try to name all files containing jsx syntax with the .jsx extension.
+That's all the buzz ;-)

 ## Where to start exploring?